 Voice Coach Oregon Shakespeare Festival and founder of the post-graduate Voice Studies course at RCSSD.

-Head of Voice at the Royal National Theatre
+Jeannette is Head of Voice at the Royal National Theatre.

 Voice and Dialect Coach and author of seminal book Finding Your Voice: A Step by Step Guide for Actors